-At the end of the 1st quarter, the two signature reflecting pools for the Memorial were completely framed in steel.
+At the end of the second quarter, the two pools of the Memorial were fully framed in steel.
+During the quarter, granite stones lining the inside of the memorial pools were installed.
+Stones were precut into panels measuring roughly two and a half feet by five feet with each weighing about 420 pounds.

 The Memorial pools are expected to be the largest man-made waterfalls in the country, pumping 52,000 gallons of recycled water per minute.
+Sixteen mechanical pumps will power the 30-foot waterfalls.
+Pumps were installed during the second quarter.

-The mammoth pools will sit within the original footprints of the fallen Twin Towers.
+The mammoth pools sit within the original footprints of the fallen Twin Towers.
 Surrounding the two Memorial pools will be a grove of nearly 400 oak trees.
-The trees are currently growing at a holding site in New Jersey.
+The trees were at a holding site in New Jersey during the second quarter.